NKI-AI/direct/projects/cvpr2022_recurrentvarnet/README.rst

 Validation
 ----------
-To perform inference on the validation dataset run:
+To perform inference on the validation set run:

 .. code-block:: bash